rschristopher/ischristtrue.com/src/logos/index.md

 Logos (Λόγος) means literally the *Word of God*.
 Christ is the *Logos incarnate*, the Word made flesh.
-More specifically, Christ, the Logos, is the Spirit of Truth revealed.
+More specifically, Christ, the Logos, is Truth revealed in the flesh.

 [Modern views](../modern-views/index.md) offer a subtle nihilism where truth is relativistic and reductionist, a reversion to the [ancient](../ancient-views/index.md) "gods" where there was no objective knowable truth.
 Even modern